lliendo/Radar/docs/installation.rst

 client and server successfully installed, otherwise something went wrong.

 By default Radar expects to find configuration files in well-defined places.
-These directories are platform dependant (you can check these defaults from the platform defaults section of this document).
+These directories are platform dependent (you can check these defaults from the platform defaults section of this document).

 It is a good practice to use these default directories.
-Of course if don't want to use those locations you can change them from the main configuration file.
+Of course if you don't want to use those locations you can change them from the main configuration file.